[Note: I'm sorry to say that it is no longer possible to provide copies

 avoids getting to those applications mentioned in the title.
 However,

-Miller is a pretty good speaker, has quite a few interesting anecdotes, and
+Miller is a pretty good speaker, has quite a few interesting anecdotes,

 makes an important point regarding the nature of "life" as being